sysagnostic/website/content/english/blog/isolating-postgres-instances-p2.md

 Notice the `%i` placeholder in the unit descriptor.
 The `%i` placeholder is where our variable value (the `<cluster_name>`) will be substituted.
 It specifies the location of the data directory.
 In our case, the data directory is defined in the `POSTGRES_DATADIR` environment variable, which is passed to the `postgresql-script` when PostgreSQL is started.
 Please note that each distribution does this slightly differently.

 You can now simply instantiate a service unit and start the new service by passing the cluster name to systemctl.
-Please note, that the data directory must exist before starting the service.
+Please note that the data directory must exist before starting the service.

     systemctl start postgresql-17@mypg1.service